RedTachyon/temperature-analysis/README.md

 uft\_flightXX.mat and actos\_flightXX.mat files must be placed in the data/raw/ directory.

+Basic usage:

+Install the required packages with pip3 install -r requirements.txt

-Basic usage: run main.py (either with ./main.py or python3 main.py) to see the wind histograms.
+run main.py (either with ./main.py or python3 main.py) to see the wind histograms.

 heuristics.py contains detection algorithms